zinkem/zinkem.github.io/_posts/2020-05-06-json-schema-categories.md

 ---
 layout: post
-title: JSON Schema Categories
+title: Categories in JSON schema
 date:   2020-05-07 12:58:00 -0700
 ---

-# Categories in JSON schema.

-JSON-schema is an invluable tool for providing input validation to rest APIs and other JavaScript processes.
+JSON-schema is an invaluable tool for providing input validation to rest APIs and other JavaScript processes.
 It provides a hierarchical way of organizing validation on parts of JSON objects, and builds those up into a top level schema for parsing whole objects.
 All objects in schema are themselves valid JSON-schema on their own.

 So what exactly is JSON-Schema descibing?
 JSON objects, right?